Friendloops/video-wave-react-native/README.md

 # VideoWave
 VideoWave is an open-source video editing software designed to help developers easily implement powerful video editing capabilities into their applications.
-With VideoWave, users can create professional-grade video content using a user-friendly interface that simplifies the video editing process.
+With VideoWave, users can create professional-grade video content using a user-friendly customisable interface that simplifies the video editing process.

 ### Features
 - [ ] Trim and split video clips